Instagram is testing hiding the like counter from audiences. Will this kill off social proof or produce more meaningful engagement?

 Remove the like counter; remove the social proof counter.
 Though it’s noted that the follower count isn’t being toyed with.

-With the like counter removed social proof would be measured by other signals, specifically the number and quality of comments the posts provoked.
+With the like counter removed social proof would be measured by other signals, specifically the number and quality of comments the posts provoked along with other high-value interactions.

 In January last year Mark Zuckerberg coined the phrase ‘meaningful engagement’ without effectively explaining what it meant.
 Adam Mosseri published an article the same day to the Facebook newsroom embedding Zuckerberg’s post.